Left

 okami game art design

-Okami’s art style has been praised since the very release and it still manages to be awe-inspiring.
+Okami’s game art design has been praised since the very release and it still manages to be awe-inspiring.
 (Image source: Steam)

 If you’re making a particularly distinct game and aim to impress and even surprise your potential audience, it may be a good idea to come up with the style that not only accompanies well your game’s mechanics, story and overall direction, but also the style that feels fresh, unique and exciting.
 This will attract the audience, make them talk about it and benefit your project altogether.